Print This Bible Study

 Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me.

 In relation to the central message that Christians are to hear throughout the dispensation, Christ, at the end of the dispensation, is pictured outside the Church, knocking, seeking admission to those inside.
-And the invitation that Christ extends at this time is to individual Christians rather than to the Church as a whole, for the Church will have been permeated through and through with a leavening substance that can only continue its deteriorating work.
+And the invitation that Christ extends at this time is to individual Christians rather than to the church as a whole, for the church will have been permeated through and through with a leavening substance that can only continue its deteriorating work.

 But for the other Christians in the church, Christ will remain outside the door, though the invitation will remain open.